 Prepare your data for preview

 The Set Source Type page works on single files only, and it accesses files that reside on the Splunk deployment or have been uploaded there.
 Although the Set Source Type page doesn't directly process network data or directories of files, you can work around those limitations.
-With Splunk Cloud, you can upload any file to preview it.
+With Splunk Cloud Platform, you can upload any file to preview it.